LocalT0aster/Notes/Course/TCS/AIrequests.md

 - Proving a language is not regular using the pumping lemma.
 - Basics of pushdown automata (PDA).
 - Stack operations in PDA.

-Certainly!
-Let's dive into each of these topics.

 #### 1. Pumping Lemma for Regular Languages